shanyuyulaifengmanlou/readingnotes/《图解TCP\IP》EnglishNote.md

 ## the 7 stages of the development of computer and network

 ### Batch Processing
-  The batch processing means to manipulate a plenty of tasks in the same time.test the grammarly.
+  The batch processing means to manipulate a plenty of tasks in the same time.(i will upload the note until i finish the notes offline.)